-- a) the Vice-President Academic, who shall be an ex officio, non-voting member; - b) a Dean of Instruction; and - c) six faculty representatives including one elected by the non-instructional faculty.
+- a) the Vice-President Academic, or designate, who shall be an ex officio, non-voting member; - b) a Dean of Instruction an Academic program; and - c) normally six faculty representatives including one elected by the non-instructional faculty.

-The normal term of membership on the Committee for faculty representatives shall be two years.
+The normal term of membership on the Committee for faculty representatives shall be three years.
 A faculty representative shall be a regular faculty member with at least two years service at the University; he/she shall not himself/herself apply for a P.D. leave during his/her term of membership on the Committee.
 A faculty representative shall be elected not later than August 31 of the year in which his/her term commences.